Actively Recruiting

 You will not qualify if you...

-- Lesions at vertebrae C1-2 or S1-Coccyx
+- Lesions located at C1-2 or S1-Coccyx

-- Hematologic cancers such as lymphoma and myeloma
+- Hematologic cancers including lymphoma and myeloma

 - Multiple primary cancers

-- Primary tumors of the spine
+- Primary spinal tumors

-- Prior corpectomy, kyphoplasty, vertebroplasty, or instrumentation at planned treatment site
+- Prior corpectomy, kyphoplasty/vertebroplasty, or instrumentation at planned treatment site

 - Spinal cord compression